 In April 2022, the Company received from its shareholder a capital contribution of USD 10 million to its share premium account.
 An amount of USD 1,093 thousand was recorded as an adjusting subsequent event to the 2021 financial statements, to ensure a minimum net worth of USD 1 million at December 31, 2021, as described in note 1.
 The remainder of the capital contribution was recorded in 2022.

-The Board of Management proposes to carry forward to retained earnings the 2022 net profit of USD 10,870 thousand.
+The Board of Management proposes to carry forward to retained earnings the 2023 net loss of USD 5,750 thousand.

 Note 7 Debt